lacchain/id-mailbox/README.md

 # 6. Gathering Verifiable Credentials

- To get the list of VC associated with some DID, is necessary to sign the keccak-256 hash challenge and attach it in the signature header.
+ To get the list of VC associated with a given DID, it is required to sign the keccak-256 hash challenge and attach it in the signature header.

 URL Path: /vc/{did}